-CRIMJUST took part at the 27th Meeting of Heads of National Drug Law Enforcement Agencies, Africa (HONLEAF), between 18 and 22 September, to discuss strategies to enhance capacities of law enforcement agencies to counter transnational organized crime and to promote international cooperation of law enforcement agencies
+From 18 to 22 September CRIMJUST took part at the 27th Meeting of Heads of National Drug Law Enforcement Agencies, Africa (HONLEAF) to discuss strategies to enhance capacities of law enforcement agencies to counter transnational organized crime and to promote international cooperation of law enforcement agencies

 North America, and Western and Central Europe continue to be the main consumer markets for cocaine in the world, and its supply originates in South America.
 The emergence of new routes into Europe have led to the involvement of West African countries, which organized crime groups use as transit points.

-Especially countries in West Africa have reported large seizures in recent years: Nigeria has recovered over 100 kilograms of cocaine every year since 2003, Ghana has seized a total of 1.3 tons from 2013 to 2014.
-These developments once more stress the importance for the active involvement of CRIMJUST in West Africa and the need for constantly upgrading training on investigation and prosecution of organized crime and cocaine trafficking on the international level.
+In this context Nigeria has been seizing over 100 kilograms of cocaine every year since 2003, whereas Ghana seized a total of 1.3 tons between 2013 and 2014.
+These developments once more stress the importance for the active involvement of CRIMJUST in West Africa and the need for constantly sthrenthen capacity through training on investigation and prosecution of organized crime and cocaine trafficking on the international level.